adbharadwaj/adbharadwaj.github.io/_drafts/2018-01-10-simulated-annealing-ppi.md

 2. Arrange the transcription factor nodes at the bottom of the layout.
 3. Arrange nodes with similar biological properties together.

+For the purpose of demo, I have used the Cytoscape layout extension - [cytoscape.js-simulated-annealing]() to apply simulated annealing on a given graph.
+The library allows us to include user defined energy functions and other useful customizations.

+In the rest of the blog I will provide a series of examples to demonstrate how simulated annealing can be used to mimic biological constraints mentioned above.
+First I will give a typical example of nicely drawn graph showcased by [Davidson and Harel]().